-- 1 From Sentinel Main, click Applications. - 2 Click Launch Designer. - 3 Click Yes to accept the security certificate. - 4 Specify a user name and password of a user with permission to access the Solution Designer. - 5 Click Login. - 6 Click Accept or Accept Permanently to accept the security certificate.
+- 1 From Sentinel Main, click Applications. - 2 Click Launch Designer. - 2a When prompted, download solution designer.zip and extract it. - 2b Run the launcher solutiondesigner.exe file on a Windows machine or the launcher solutiondesigner.sh file on a Linux machine. - 3 Click Yes to accept the security certificate. - 4 Specify a user name and password of a user with permission to access the Solution Designer. - 5 Click Login. - 6 Click Accept or Accept Permanently to accept the security certificate.